 The Waimea Consort, a 501(c)3 organization, puts on at least two different programs every year.
 The concerts are performed twice,

 once in Waimea, and again elsewhere on the island, giving the audience two venues from which to choose.

 The group is active in community events, from caroling at the Waimea Farmers Market to singing at fundraisers on the island.

-for information about the Consort, or to inquire
+for information about the ensemble, or to inquire

 about performances, joining the group, or proposing venues.